 D.4.22.
 Medical Loss Ratio Guarantee.
 Contractor has a Target Medical Loss Ratio of eighty-eight percent (88%) aggregate for all covered populations.
 If the Medical Loss Ratio calculated as set forth below is less than the Target Medical Loss Ratio, Contractor shall refund to the State an amount equal to the difference between the calculated Medical Loss Ratio and the Target Medical Loss Ratio (expressed as a percentage) multiplied by the Coverage Year Revenue.
 The Agency shall prepare a Medical Loss Ratio Calculation which shall summarize Contractor’s Medical Loss Ratio for Enrollees under this Contract for each Coverage Year.
 The Medical Loss Ratio Calculation shall be determined as set forth below; however, the Agency may adopt modified reporting standards and protocols after giving written notice to Contractor.

 D.4.23.
 Revenue.
 The revenue used in the Medical Loss Ratio calculation will consist of both Capitation and Risk Corridor revenue.
-Capitation revenue will be the Capitation payments made by the Agency to each Contractor adjusted to exclude any supplemental payments, taxes, and regulatory fees due from and or received from the Agency for services provided during the Coverage Year.
-Capitation payments will be determined on a gross basis without regard to whether the health plan recovers the performance withhold.
+Capitation revenue will be the Capitation payments made by the Agency to each Contractor adjusted to exclude any supplemental payments not at risk to the MCOs, taxes, and regulatory fees due from and or received from the Agency for services provided during the Coverage Year.
+Any unearned withhold amounts and any reconciled supplemental/directed payments will not be included in the capitation revenue for the purposes of the medical loss ratio calculation.
 Any risk corridor payments from the Agency to the Contractor or from the Contractor to the Agency will be considered as premium revenue in the calculation of the contractually required eighty-eight percent (88%) minimum loss ratio.

 D.4.24.
 Benefit Expense.
 The Agency shall determine the Benefit Expense using the following data: